Motivate students to express how well they understand an idea or concept using these high-interest explanatory writing prompts.

 These prompts help children express their thoughts with greater clarity plus build stronger writing skills, which is useful for any school subject.

-With explanatory writing prompts, learners need to clearly explain a topic.
+Using these prompts, learners will practice clearly explaining a topic.
 They may even need to do research and organize their thoughts.

-Here are 25 explanatory writing prompts that students of any age can use to sharpen their writing skills.
+Following is a collection of explanatory writing prompts that students may use to sharpen their writing skills.

 Explanatory Writing Prompts